TienMPhan/football-project/README.md

 # football-project
-Calculate surface tension of a "football" shape of actin using MC simulation
+Calculate surface tension of a "football" shape of actin clustering using MC simulation